Having an active toddler is a great thing, but sometimes it doesn’t feel that way.

 These activities are perfect for older kids, too.

-High Energy Active Toddler Activities for Hours of Toddler Fun
+44 High Energy Toddler Activities for Hours of Toddler Fun

 1. Take the 7-Day Activity Challenge